Residence Permit in Bulgaria - Guide for 2021

 There are three types of Bulgarian visas for foreign citizens:

-Foreign citizens coming to Bulgaria must keep in mind certain aspects of the visa application procedure.
+Foreign citizens coming to Bulgaria must keep in mind certain aspects of the visa application procedure for 2021.
 First of all, they must make sure they have a valid passport with at least two blank pages for visa purposes.
 The passports must have a minimum validity period of three months and must have been issued within the last 10 years.

 Other documents to be submitted with the visa application form are: